-Fulfil your creative talent and ambitions as a writer on a professionally focused course that has produced a number of notable authors, poets and scriptwriters.
-You study writing and develop your practice with the guidance of an internationally acclaimed team of authors.
+Fulfil your creative talent and ambitions as a writer on a long-standing course that has produced a number of notable authors, poets and scriptwriters.
+You will study writing across a plethora of genres and forms, and ultimately refine your knowledge of contemporary literature and your own creative practice under the guidance of an internationally-acclaimed team of authors.

-The MA Creative Writing is a professionally-focused course which treats your ambition as a writer seriously.
+The MA Creative Writing is an intensive course which treats your ambition as a writer seriously.
 Our students come from a range of backgrounds including the arts, teaching, law, journalism, history and writing.
-The course is for anyone with a professional interest or ambition in writing.
+The course is for anyone with an interest in or ambition towards writing.

 Some of our most successful students include best-selling author of A Short History of Tractors in Ukrainian, Marina Lewycka, T.S.
 Eliot short-listed poet Frances Leviston and Radio 4 and BBC TV script writer Sharon Oakes.